Reuse Mulched Leaves & Grass Clippings

 - Depending on how many leaves are on your lawn, you may need to mow over them several times to chop them small enough.

 - Shoot for dime-size leaf pieces!
-The smaller the leaf pieces, the faster then will decompose.
+The smaller the leaf pieces, the faster they will decompose.

 - Be mindful not to mulch to the point where the leaves completely cover and smother the grass, this could end up killing the grass.

-Ditch the raking, leaf blowing, collecting, and bagging, and choose to leave it on the lawn this fall.
+Ditch the raking, leaf blowing, collecting, and bagging, and choose to leave it on the lawn.